onePlusLin/mlek/docs/sections/building.md

    [CMSIS-6](https://github.com/ARM-software/CMSIS_6.git), [CMSIS-DSP](https://github.com/ARM-software/CMSIS-DSP)
    and [CMSIS-NN](https://github.com/ARM-software/CMSIS-NN.git).

+- `CMSIS_DSP_MIN_REQ_SRC_LIST`: Optional boolean parameter that can toggle whether to compile all CMSIS-DSP sources or just a small subset of the whole library.
+By default, it is set to `ON` to reduce compilation time, but can be set to `OFF` if full DSP functionality is required by additions made within this project, or when this project is used as a dependency.

 - `ETHOS_U_NPU_ENABLED`: Sets whether the use of *Ethos-U* NPU is available for the deployment target.
 By default, this is set and therefore application is built with *Ethos-U* NPU supported.